-- Analysis of a collection of other incidents and accidental exposures - The role of "near misses" - Are there recurring themes or patterns in the "lessons learned"?
+Analysis of a collection of other incidents and accidental exposures

+The role of "near misses"

+Are there recurring themes or patterns in the "lessons learned"?

-What did we learn?
+What can we learn?

 - Accidents happen

-- •When they happen there is more than one factor
+- When they happen there is more than one factor

-- Many more 'almost accident's than big ones
+- •Many more 'almost accident's than big ones

-Common factors:
+- Some common factors:

-- •Training,
+- Training,

 - Communication, internal and external

-- •Barriers,
+- Barriers,

 - Authority To Question, Or Lack-of

 - Lack Of Redundancies

 - Distractions / Attention

 - Procedural Variations

-- •Lack of clarity in analysis and reports of what happened
+- Lack of clarity in analysis and reports of what happened